nwheels-io/NWheels/README.md

 - business-critical (9x5) and mission-critical (24x7)
 - low-latency and high-throughput processing, e.g. trading

-### Where it can run
+### Where the applications can run

 - Server side: the platform targets .NET Core, thus server-side components can run on Windows, Linux, or Mac servers.
-- Client side: can run on variety of presentation platforms mentioned earlier.
+- Client side: can run on variety of presentation platforms, as mentioned earlier.

 ### Read more

 - Project Wiki - comprehensive information for both consumers and contributors
 - Introduction
 - Motivation and goals
 - Feature explorer

 ## Milestones